Atilio Benedetti

 Atilio Francisco Salvador Benedetti (born 1 January 1955) is an Argentine bromatologist, businessman and politician.
 A member of the Radical Civic Union, Benedetti served as intendente (mayor) of his hometown of Larroque from 1995 to 1999, and as a member of the board of directors of the Banco Nación from 2015 to 2017.
 Later, from 2017 to 2021, he served as a National Deputy.

 Business-wise, Benedetti presides Tierra Greda S.A. and served as chairman of the Entre Ríos Stock Exchange.
-With a net worth of USD $5.5 million (as of 2020), Benedetti was wealthiest member of the Argentine Congress during his tenure.
+With a net worth of US$5.5 million (as of 2020), Benedetti was wealthiest member of the Argentine Congress during his tenure.

 Early and personal life

 Benedetti was born on 1 January 1955 in Larroque, a small city in Southern Entre Ríos.
 He studied bromatology (food science) at the National University of Entre Ríos, graduating in 1978.
 Benedetti is married to María Cristina Cháves, and has three children.